 Organizations Need People Capable of Working With Big Data

 The explosion of available data coupled with the increasing importance and usefulness of data analytics is creating a skills gap.
-Experts estimate that as many as 85% of Fortune 500 companies fail to make effective use of the data they have access to.† As such, people with big data experience are in high demand, with the average advertised salary for those with big data technical expertise coming in at $124,000 annually.‡ If you’re a database administrator, computer programmer, software engineer/software developer, system analyst, or chief information officer, big data experience can lead to big successes in your career.
+Experts estimate that as many as 85% of Fortune 500 companies fail to make effective use of the data they have access to.2 As such, people with big data experience are in high demand.
+Employment of computer and information research scientists is predicted to grow 22% between 2020 and 2030, according to the U.S. Bureau of Labor Statistics.3 If you’re a database administrator, computer programmer, software engineer/software developer, system analyst, or chief information officer, big data experience can lead to big successes in your career.

-If you lack big data experience or expertise, you can gain both by earning an MS in Information Technology.
-Designed to help you develop essential programming, networking, and database management and development skills, an information technology master’s degree can enhance your overall information technology know-how and allow you to specialize in big data analytics.
+If you lack big data experience or expertise, you can gain both by advancing your education online.
+You can develop essential programming, networking, and data analysis skills through professional development courses, enhancing your overall information technology know-how.

-Best of all, earning your master’s degree no longer means driving to a campus or sitting through classes at times that interfere with your job or other responsibilities.
-Instead, you can earn your MS in Information Technology degree online.
-When you enroll in an online university, you can complete your information technology degree coursework from home and on a flexible schedule.
+Best of all, gaining new skills and knowledge no longer requires driving to a campus or sitting through classes at times that interfere with your job or other responsibilities.
+Instead, you can take data science and technology courses online.
+When you take courses through an online university, you can complete your coursework from home and on a flexible schedule.
 This can allow you to continue working full time, which is why online education is so popular among working adults.

 Big data is changing the world.
-You can be a part of it when you earn an MS in Information Technology.
+You can be a part of it when you advance your education with Walden.

-Walden University is an accredited institution offering an online MS in Information Technology degree program.
-Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.
+Walden University is an accredited institution offering online data science and technology courses.
+Expand your career options and advance your education in a convenient, flexible format that fits your busy life.

 Walden University is accredited by The Higher Learning Commission, www.hlcommission.org.